charlesreiss/cs3130-website/schedule.md

 ---

 <p>
-This schedule is an estimate.
-It may be updated based on the actual pacing of the course material.
+<b>This schedule is an estimate.
+It may be updated based on the actual pacing of the course material.</b>
 </p>

 <p id="weekJump" style="display: none"></p>